-Act 362 of 2021 creates A new Chapter 65 to Arkansas Code Title 26 and creates the Elective Pass-Through Entity Tax for tax years beginning on or after January 1, 2022.
+Act 362 of 2021 creates a new Chapter 65 to Arkansas Code Title 26 and creates the Elective Pass-Through Entity Tax for tax years beginning on or after January 1, 2022.
 Act 362 allows members holding 50% or more of a pass-through entity to elect to have the pass-through entity pay Arkansas income taxes itself instead of passing the income through to the members to pay income tax on their personal income tax returns or on a composite return.
 Act 362 also amends Arkansas Code Annotated 26-51-404 to exempt income subject to similar taxes in other states from Arkansas income tax for residents and part-year residents for tax years beginning in 2022 and after.

 The Pass-through Entity Tax (PET) election must be made by the extended due date of the income tax return but may be made at any time prior by registering for the tax on combined registration forms or by completing Form AR362, or by registering for the tax on ATAP.
-Form AR362 for registration, Form AR1100PET, the income tax return and vouchers for estimated payments for the Pass-through Entity Tax are available on the DFA Web site.
-The election to be taxed at the entity level and the exemption from income tax of income subject to similar taxes in other states is not available for 2021.
-The tax rate for tax years beginning in 2022 was set at 5.9% on income other than capital gains and 2.95% for the Pass-through Entity Tax.
-However, Acts 1 and 2 of the Third Extraordinary Session of 2021 amended the tax rate to be equal to the maximum income tax rate for individual income taxes.
-Therefore, the tax rate for income other than capital gains for tax years beginning in 2022 is 4.9% and the tax rate for capital gains is 2.45%.
+Form AR362 for registration, Form AR1100PET, the income tax return and vouchers for estimated payments for the Pass-through Entity Tax are available on the DFA website.
+The election to be taxed at the entity level and the exemption from income tax of income subject to similar taxes in other states is available for tax year 2022 and onward.
+The tax rate for tax years beginning in 2022 was set at 4.9% on income and 2.45% on capital gains for the Pass-through Entity Tax.
+Act 532 of 2023 amends Arkansas Code Annotated 26-51-201(a)(2) reducing the income tax rates for individuals and the pass-through entity to 4.7% for income other than capital gains and 2.35% for capital gains for tax years beginning in 2023 and after.

-Sub-S Corporations that elect the PET tax for 2022 should not file Form AR1100S.
+Sub-S Corporations that elect the PET tax for 2023 should not file Form AR1100S.